-According to the American Academy of Nursing, when a doctoral education occurs after entry into APRN practice, students are able to bring practice and systems knowledge and experience to their independent project work.
-Hospitals that employ DNP-educated nurse practitioners and other APRNs reap the benefits of their acquired doctoral level knowledge and skills, while these DNP-prepared APRNs enjoy salary increases and more opportunities to affect change.
+According to the American Academy of Nursing, with a doctoral education after entry into APRN practice, APRNs are able to bring a deep level of practice and systems knowledge and experience to their work.
+Hospitals that employ DNP-educated nurse practitioners and other APRNs reap the benefits of doctoral level knowledge and skills, while DNP-prepared APRNs themselves enjoy salary increases and more opportunities to be influential in their role and effect positive change.

 Registered Nurses Seeking Initial APRN Certification and Licensure

 Many DNP programs are designed for registered nurses seeking initial APRN certification and licensure and entry into advanced practice.
 These programs are most often available as post-baccalaureate (BSN-DNP) programs, though post-master’s (MSN-DNP) programs are also available for MSN-educated RNs who have earned a generalist master’s and that don’t currently hold certification in an APRN role.

 Registered nurses with their sights set on advanced practice often choose to favorably position themselves in the nursing workforce by completing their DPN as a path to initial APRN certification and licensure, which better prepares them to take on many of the advanced clinical leadership roles often reserved for DPN-prepared nurses.

 Non-Direct Care Roles: Jobs for DNP-Prepared Nurses in Administration, Executive Leadership, Informatics and More

 Not all nurses seeking a DNP have their sights set on careers in direct care.
 Therefore, many DNP programs provide nurses with specialty tracks that would focus their nursing careers on an aggregate/systems/organizational role: